 Above: Whitaker and her cinematographer husband set out the small patio area with existing flagstone pavers and filled it in with pea gravel.
 A small potted ficus tree introduces another layer and scale of planting.

 Above: The outdoor furniture set is a mix of Ikea chairs (discontinued) and a rattan love seat found on Craigslist, both sprayed with a custom color of saffron yellow, which Whitaker had mixed in her local paint store.
 She recovered the cushions that came with the love seat in a navy and white poplin cotton.
 "We picked up the coffee table at a local antiques store," Whitaker says.
 "It is super weathered and a perfect counter balance to the buttoned-up, traditional New England-style rattan seating."

-Above: The hillside of the property faces north and receives indirect light, which is easy on the plants—a mix of ground cover, succulents, jade, and a large toyon.
-Before the sod was laid, the couple installed an in-ground sprinkler.
+Above: The property's hillside faces north and receives indirect light, which is easy on the plants—including a mix of ground covers, succulents, jade, and a large toyon.
+Before laying sod, the couple installed an in-ground sprinkler system.
 "Yes, grass is hard to keep alive in LA," Whitaker says.
 "This is a small patch, which we water conservatively at night."

 Above: Whitaker places drought-tolerant succulents on the sun deck behind the house, which is unshaded.

-Above: The existing stepped terrace is planted with a mix of coleus, heuchera, xanadu philodendron, asparagus fern, star jasmine, and variegated vinca.
+Above: A stepped terrace is planted with a mix of coleus, heuchera, xanadu philodendron, asparagus fern, star jasmine, and variegated vinca.